ruszalaaa/newsletter-django/readme.md

  pip install -r requirements.txt
  ```
  ## Configuration
  1. Create a `.env` file in the root directory of the project and specify your configuration variables.
-You can use the `.env.example` file as a template.
  2. Make necessary database migrations:
  ```bash
  python manage.py makemigrations